 We’ll ask asset managers to provide regular updates and reports on their progress.
 If we find they’re not reaching the standards we expect, we may decide to stop working with them.

-By the end of 2020, we also aim to become signatories of the UN Principles for Responsible Investment (PRI), and the UK Stewardship Code set out by the Financial Reporting Council.
+We have recently become signatories of the UN Principles for Responsible Investment (UN PRI), and by the end of 2020, we also aim to sign up to the UK Stewardship Code set out by the Financial Reporting Council.

 By combining the skills of our asset managers and considering the ESG impacts of all our investments, we aim to provide better customer outcomes whilst working towards making businesses, society and the environment stronger for the future.

 We’ll provide updates on our responsible investment activity in our Annual Report, and we’ll update our website with news on an ongoing basis.